-Day #10 with Cloud Workflows: accessing built-in environment variables
+Day 10 with Workflows — Accessing built-in environment variables

 Google Cloud Workflows offers a few built-in environment variables that are accessible from your workflow executions.